 The main concept behind burying negative search results is to create authoritative content that’s good enough to outrank them, which is best done under the advisement of a professional team.
 The following are common methods for outranking bad results with positive results:

 Set up social profiles: Social media profiles often rank very well on search engine results.
 Having your personal or business name on social media is an easy way to win one of the top spots on Google.
 Be sure to get on Twitter, Google+, Facebook, YouTube, and LinkedIn at a minimum.
-Consult with your reputation management firm about other resources and profiles you should be setting up that make sense for your industry (i.e., local resources, government sites, university domains, etc.)
+We can also help you set up other resources and profiles that make sense for your industry (i.e., local resources, government sites, university domains, etc.)

 Maintain active accounts: Typically, the more profiles you can set up, the better.
 But it’s best to only sign up for as many social media profiles as you can reasonably maintain: active profiles are better than dormant ones for your general positive reputation.
 Acquire plenty engaged followers and connections, and genuinely build a community on your social profiles.
 Participate in the network to make your profile stronger.